tomjoht/tomjoht.github.io/_restapicourse/pubapis_all_about_markdown.md

 ## Development by popular demand versus by committee
 John Grubber, a blogger, first created Markdown (see his [Markdown documentation here](http://daringfireball.net/projects/markdown/)).
 Others adopted it, and many made modifications to include the syntax they needed.
 As a result, there are various "flavors" of Markdown, such as [Github-flavored Markdown](https://help.github.com/articles/github-flavored-markdown/), [Multimarkdown](http://fletcherpenney.net/multimarkdown/), and more.

 In contrast, DITA is a committee-based XML architecture derived from a committee.
-There aren't lots of different flavors and spinoffs of DITA based on how people's customizations.
+There aren't lots of different flavors and spinoffs of DITA based on how people customized the tags.
 There's an official DITA spec that is agreed-upon by the DITA OASIS committee.
 Markdown doesn't have that kind of committee, so it evolves on its own as people choose to implement it.

 ## Why developers love Markdown